freesurfer/fsdeepnet/docs/CONFIGURATION.md

   - `dice_epochs`: Number of training epochs
   - `learning_rate`: Learning rate for training
   - `model_metrics`:
-    - `class_name`: Loss function class arguments to initiate soft dice loss instance
+    - `class`: Loss function class arguments to initiate soft dice loss instance
     - `dice_type`:  Type of dice calculation, soft or hard
     - `dice_squared_form`: Whether to use squared Dice form
     - Add any keyword arguments need to be passed to loss function constructor.